 - Brandon Hall

-Brandon is in his second season with My Hockey Live, providing color commentary and insider insight into Massachusetts High School hockey.
+Brandon is in his fourth season with My Hockey Live, providing color commentary and insider insight into Massachusetts High School hockey.
 As a hockey coach at Silver Lake for 13 years, Brandon knows the ins and outs of High School hockey.
 Brandon lives in Easton, Mass., where as a student at Stonehill College, he served as the Sports Director for WSHL, doing game broadcast and sports talk.
 Brandon played varsity hockey for four years at West Warwick High School in RI.
 Away from the rink, Brandon is the K-12 Technology Integrator for the Pembroke Public Schools.
 He is a married, father of two who loves to travel and play golf.
 He also firmly believes that Petr Klima’s 3OT goal in Game 1 of the 1990 Stanley Cup finals ruined his childhood.